-Streetcar named Desire and Kite RunnerWatch
+Streetcar named Desire and Kite RunnerWatch this thread

 I can only speak for A Streetcar Named Desire, where I suggest you firstly break it down into acts and highlight the developments in each character and then divide it into various themes e.g. class divides, love and romance, death and mortality etc. That practically sets you up for exam questions, which you should also practise by giving yourself timed essays to complete!